out-lawed/python-starter/README.md

 This is a Codespace (provided by Github).
 It's a development environment that you can use for the rest of the course for non-assignment related work.
-We've already configured the Python versions so that you don't have to worry about installing it.
+We've already configured this to use Python 3.11 so that you don't have to worry about installing it.

-# Configuration details
-This uses Python 3.11 and the One Monokai theme.
-You can add more features and change themes by visiting the Extensions page.
+You can add more plugins and change the interface theme by visiting the Extensions marketplace.
 However, please do not change the Python version you are using.

 # Get started
 1. Click on the ```Code``` button.